sqlmapproject/sqlmap/Usage.md

 Switch: `--wizard`

 For beginner users there is a wizard interface which uses a simple workflow with as little questions as possible.
-If user just uses default answers (e.g. just presses `Enter`) he should have a properly set sqlmap run environment by the end of the workflow.
+If user just enters target URL and uses default answers (e.g. by pressing `Enter`) he should have a properly set sqlmap run environment by the end of the workflow.

     Example against a Microsoft SQL Server target:

-        $ python sqlmap.py -u "http://192.168.21.129/sqlmap/mssql/iis/get_int.asp?id=1" --wizard
+        $ python sqlmap.py --wizard

             sqlmap/1.0-dev-2defc30 - automatic SQL injection and database takeover tool http://sqlmap.org